pathoam/turing.game/evm/README.md

 Easy strategy we should probably mitigate: Guessing by population probability.
 Should make the chance of any matchup relatively equal.

 AI might guess identities with minimal delay once it identifies patterns.
 Humans, even if they’re correct, might take longer to respond.
 That timing disadvantage can skew outcomes in AI vs. human matchups.
 I don’t consider this an actual problem.
-I think we should create the culture and aesthetic around the game as AI v human since that’s what matters anyway.
+I think we should create the culture and aesthetic around the game as Man versus Machine since that’s what matters anyway.